Stung by criticism, DNC hires more minorities, elevates women

 Breaking News Emails

-WASHINGTON — Nearly half of the Democratic National Committee's staff are now people of color and 51 percent are women, according to a new report to be published by the DNC Monday.
+WASHINGTON — Nearly half of the Democratic National Committee's staff are now people of color and 51 percent are women, according to a report to be published Monday by the DNC.

 The report was prepared as the party responds to criticism that it has taken minority voters for granted while overlooking them for jobs and contracts.